 Flanigan scores 23, leads Auburn past No. 25 Tennessee 77-72

-AUBURN, Ala.
-(AP) The Auburn Tigers, who don't have a postseason to look forward to, at least gave themselves something to celebrate with March looming.
+AUBURN, Ala. – The Auburn Tigers, who don’t have a postseason to look forward to, at least gave themselves something to celebrate with March looming.

 Allen Flanigan scored a season-high 23 points and had seven rebounds to lead Auburn to a 77-72 victory over No. 25 Tennessee on Saturday.
 The Tigers (12-13, 6-10 Southeastern Conference) snapped a three-game losing streak even without freshman point guard Sharife Cooper, out for the second straight game with a left ankle injury.